by Ben Platt July 14, 2021

 Considered by many to be the gold standard for student quality acrylic paints, the Daler Rowney System 3 is characterised by its strong colour stability, slightly satin finish and excellent body.
-System 3 is arguably the most popular student paint on the market, available in tubes or pots to suit every artist; 59ml, 150ml, 500ml and huge 2.25ltr in selected colours.
+System 3 is arguably the most popular student acrylic paint on the market, available in tubes or pots to suit every artist; 59ml, 150ml, 500ml and huge 2.25ltr in selected colours.
 Boasting a plethora of colours to match even some artists’ quality paints, System 3 has all angles covered, including some unique colours like the antique looking grey-blue Wedgewood and the rich and regal Velvet Purple.
 A superb choice for an artist looking to match quality with a highly affordable paint.
 Daler Rowney also offer a selection of mediums for use with their acrylic paints such as iridescent and pearlescent mediums for giving your acrylic paints a subtle and distinct metallic shimmer.

-It is fitting that the pioneers of the first modern acrylic paints should find a spot on our list as Liquitex Heavy Body paints deliver a superb thick and smooth consistency of acrylic fit to be used straight from the tube right onto the canvas if it suits you.
+It is fitting that the pioneers of the first modern acrylic paints should find a spot on our list as Liquitex heavy body acrylic paint deliver a superb thick and smooth consistency of acrylic fit to be used straight from the tube right onto the canvas if it suits you.
 Richly pigmented and wonderfully viscous for those strong peaks and deep brush marks used in impasto techniques.

 Liquitex uses artist quality pigments in the formulation of these paints meaning they have fantastic staying power and are made to last.
 Perfect for use with a palette knife, silicone wedges and large brushes.
 Additional Liquitex mediums, gels and varnishes are also available.

 GOLDEN are a particularly highly regarded brand when it comes to acrylic paints and mediums, their uncompromising approach to colour formulation in their paints leads to superior quality colours across their generous range of 101 colours across a variety of primaries, tints, neutral tones and metallic encompassing cadmium, cobalt and quinacridone pigments.
 To quote GOLDEN themselves;